The British Asian activists attacked for promoting women’s rights

 She said: "In the worst incident, after the usual abuse, they went on to say they knew where I was, and that's the time I thought: 'Oh my god'"

 The story rings true for Shaista Gohir, a high-profile female Muslim activist.

 She said she keeps a record of her abuse.

 "I've got a few examples here: 'You cannot be a Sunni Muslim, I feel sorry for your husband and children with a wife and mother like you.
 You are corrupting other women.
 Your throat should be slashed'.

-"The worst thing that you can say to any Muslim is that you're a Kuffar, I really believe in my faith and for someone to say that you're not a Muslim, it's the worst thing you can say, and I get that in each and every message."'Power over women'
+"The worst thing that you can say to any Muslim is that you're a Kuffar, I really believe in my faith and for someone to say that you're not a Muslim, it's the worst thing you can say, and I get that in each and every message."

 According to the Crown Prosecution Service (CPS) Ms Gohir and Renu tell a typical story.

 The CPS says there are dozens of recorded cases of this type of abuse in England and Wales but that hundreds more are going unreported.